Nikolas Cruz: New Videos Show Him Plotting Parkland School Shooting — ‘You’re All Going To Die’

 — WPEC CBS12 News (@CBS12) May 30, 2018

 In a second video he says “Today is the day.
 The day it all begin.
 The day of my massacre shall begin.
 All the kids in school will run and fear and hide.
 From the wrath of my power they will know who I am.”
 He still didn’t offer up a clear motive, even though he seemed to be hinting that he was called a “dumbass” by classmates.
-Nikolas added “I’ve had enough being told what to do and when to do.
+Cruz added, “I’ve had enough being told what to do and when to do.
 Telling me I’m an idiot and a dumbass,” he says.
 “In real life, you’re all the dumbass.
 You’re all stupid and brainwashed.”

 He goes on to mention his love of a girl or woman named Angie and that “I hope to see you in the afterlife.”
 None of the 17 people killed and addition 17 injured had the first name Angie.
-Nikolas also discussed setting up on the third floor of the high school and taking people out in the courtyard below sniper style, but that plan didn’t come to fruition.

-Nikolas faces the death penalty if convicted of first-degree murder.
-That means prosecutors will have to prove his crime was premeditated, and these videos seem to prove he fully intended to shoot up his school.
+Cruz also discusses setting up on the third floor of the high school and taking people out in the courtyard below sniper style, but that plan didn’t come to fruition.
+Instead we saw terrifying video taken by surviving students as he roamed the halls and shot into classrooms.
+Cruz faces the death penalty if convicted of first-degree murder.
+That means prosecutors will have to prove his crime was premeditated, and these videos seem to go a long way to prove he fully intended to shoot up his school.